 Report: Tibetan dies of self-immolation in protest of China

-BEIJING (AP) — A Tibetan man set himself on fire and died in a protest calling for the return of the region's exiled Buddhist leader, the Dalai Lama, a rights monitoring group reported.
+BEIJING (AP) — A Tibetan man set himself on fire and died in a protest earlier this week calling for the return of the region's exiled Buddhist leader, the Dalai Lama, a rights monitoring group reported.

 The group reported that Dorbe wished long life to the Dalai Lama before setting himself on fire, becoming the 154st Tibetan to self-immolate since the protests began in 2009.
 Such acts have grown increasingly rare in recent years amid a smothering security crackdown by the Chinese authorities.